eslint/rfcs/designs/2024-multithread-linting/README.md

 To avoid establishing false expectations, it would make sense to include a note regarding the potential performance degradation in the documentation or perhaps to issue a runtime warning.
 The recommendation will be to enable multithread linting only when it performs measurably faster than linting in single-thread mode.

+### Multifile Analysis

+Another concern with multithread linting is that it could make the implementation of multifile analysis harder, as described in [this blog](https://jfmengels.net/multi-file-analysis/).
+Currently, files in ESLint are processed one by one without mutual knowledge.
+There is however an ongoing discussion about introducing [_project-aware linting_](eslint/eslint#16819), which would largely benefit plugins such as `typescript-eslint` that require analyzing muliple files at once to function correctly.

 ## Backwards Compatibility Analysis

 <!--